ayte-io/steward/docs/cli/index.md

 1. [Skeleton](skeleton) - repository bootstrapping
 2. [Release](release) - working with releases
 3. [Token](token) - creating, listing and revoking access tokens
+4. [Git](git) - all the regular git operations that are not handled by git itself, like simplified squash operation without interactive rebase.

 ### Global options